 Last but quite important is the price of the table.
 Before buying a table you should do your research, understand your playing level, how you will intend to play and set an affordable budget.

 If you’re practising to become a pro, you’ll want to replicate an environment like your ping pong club.
 However, the majority of players are looking for a good quality product at a reasonable price.

 The budget for a table can range from around $100 to anywhere upwards of $3000.
 Like most things, you get what you pay for.
 Our reviews cover a range of tables that would suit different budget and playing experience.

 What is the best ping pong table to buy?

-As we’ve explained in our article above, it all depends on your needs.
+It all depends on your needs!
 If you’re looking for a table for your home, planning on playing regularly and don’t want to break the bank, our recommendation is the Killerspin MyT4 Pocket Table Tennis Table.

 But do your research.
-We’ve done some of the hard work for you by reviewing some of the best ping pong tables available.
+We’ve done some of the hard work for you by reviewing some of the best indoor ping pong tables and outdoor tables available.